 - 1. Push release lever (A) located on the backside of the endshield to unlock the shield. - 2.
-Pull endshield open using handle depression (B).
+Pull the endshield open using handle depression (B).

-3. Pull endshield at handle depression (A).
-Endshield is retained by hinge tab (B) and will open in direction (C).
+3. Pull the endshield at handle depression (A).
+The endshield is retained by hinge tab (B) and will open in direction (C).

-- 4. If additional clearance is required, pull the endshield free of hinge tab (A) and swing shield toward the rear of the header. - 5.
-Engage safety latch (B) on hinge arm to secure the shield in fully open position.
+If additional clearance is required, pull the endshield free of hinge tab (A) and swing the endshield toward the rear of the header.

+5. Engage safety latch (B) on the hinge arm to secure the shield in the fully open position.